apache/druid/docs/design/segments.md

 changing the granularity of the segment time interval or partitioning your data and/or adjusting the `targetRowsPerSegment` in your `partitionsSpec`.
 A good starting point for this parameter is 5 million rows.

-See the Sharding section below and the 'Partitioning specification' section of the [Batch ingestion](../ingestion/hadoop.md#partitionsspec) documentation for more guidance.
+See the Sharding section below and the "Partitioning specification" section of the [Batch ingestion](../ingestion/hadoop.md#partitionsspec) documentation for more guidance.